geohackweek/timeserieshack/readme.md

+**#timeserieshack
-This project will build tools to use earth engine to explore climate variables & phenology
+The #timeserieshack project will build tools to use earth engine to explore climate variables & phenology